ErikHartman/peptide-networks/README.md

 - Need to find a way to compute the optimal thresholding and optimal way of creating edge-lists.
 - I think BLOSUM and substitional matrices are bad.
 Let's go with biophysical and levenshtein.

-Discuss: biophysical properties, what to look for in networks
+Discuss: biophysical properties, what to look for in networks, saving findings.

 ---